markryall/hearken/README.md

 The index can be regenerated while the console is running and reloaded using the 'reload' command.

-== Console
+## Console

     hearken

-This enters an interactive prompt where you can start/stop the player, search and enqueue tracks.
+This enters an interactive prompt where you can search and enqueue tracks.

 The queue will be persisted to ~/.hearken/queue

-== Commands
+## Commands

     ?